-If you have any questions or need additional information, please call (817) 695-9240 or e-mail titlevi@nctcog.org.
+If you have any questions or need additional information, please call (817) 695-9240 or e-mail titlevi@nctcoq.org.

-North Central Texas Council of Governments Discrimination Complaint Form Please read the information on the first page of this form carefully before you begin.
+North Central Texas Council of Governments Discrimination Complaint FormPlease read the information on the first page of this form carefully before you

 First Name MI Last Name

-Street Address City State Zip Code
+Street Address City State Zip Cod

 Telephone Number e-ma ail Address

-Who do you believe discriminated l against yo ou?
+Who do you believe discriminated l against ye ou?

 First Name MI Last Name

 Name of Business/Organization Position/Title

 Street Address City State Zip Code

-Person's Relationship to You When did the alleged act(s) of dis criminatior n occur?
+Person's Relationship to You

-Please list all applicable dates in mr n/dd/yyyy fc ormat.
+When did the alleged act(s) of dis Please list all applicable dates in mr criminatio n/dd/yyyy fo n occur? ormat.

 Date(s)

 Is the alleged discrimination ongoing g?
 O Yes O No

-Where did the alleged act(s) of dis necessary.) scriminatio n occur?
-(Attao ch addit ional pages a S
+Where did the alleged act(s) of dis scriminatio n occur?
+(Atta ch addit ional pages a s

 Name of Location

-Indicate the basis of your grievan lor imination:
+Indicate the basis of your grievan imination:

-National Origin Se Age Dis Religion x ability
+National Origin Se

+☐ Age ☐ Dis ability

-6 Describe in detail the specific incident(s) that is the basis(es) of the alleged discrimination.
+Describe in detail the specific incident(s) that is the basis(es) of the alleged discrimination.
 Describe each incident of discrimination separately.
 Attach additional pages as necessary.
 Please explain how other persons or groups were treated differently by the person(s)/ agency who discriminated against you.
 Please list and describe all documents, e-mails, or other records and materials pertaining to your complaint.
 Please list and identify any witness(es) to the incidents or persons who have personal knowledge of information pertaining to your complaint.
 Have you previously reported or otherwise complained about this incident or related acts of discrimination?
 If so, please identify the individual to whom you made the report, the date on which you made the report, and the resolution.
 Please provide any supporting documentation.

-Please provide any additional information about the alleged discrimination.

-If an advisor will be assisting you in the complaint process, please provide his/her name and contact information.

-First Name MI Last Name

-Name of Business Position/Title Telepho one Number

-Street Address City State Zip Code

-B This complaint form must be signed and dated in order to address your allegations.
-Additionally, this office will need your consent to disclose your name, if needed, in the course of our investigation.
-The Discrimination Complaint Consent/Release form is attached.
-If you are filing a complaint of discrimination on behalf of another person, our office will also need this person's consent.

-I certify that to the best of my knowledge the information I have provided is accurate and the events and circumstances are as I have described them.
-I also understand that if I will be assisted by an advisor, my signature below authorizes the named individual to receive copies of relevant correspondence regarding the complaint and to accompany me during the investigation.
+Ple ase provide any additional information n about t the alleged discr imination.
+7 If an advisor will be assisting you in to contact information.
+First Name Name of Business MI Last Name ner name and Street Address City State Zip Code 8 This complaint form must be signed a Additionally, this office will need your course of our investigation.
+The Discretatached.
+If you are filing a complaint office will also need this person's correction.
+I certify that to the best of my knowledge events and circumstances are as I have assisted by an advisor, my signature bel relevant correspondence regarding the cinvestigation. r conser rimination of discr nsent. the info describe low author nt to disclose you on Complaint Co imination on beh rmation I have pro ed them.
+I also und prizes the named ur name, if needed nsent/Release forn nalf of another pers ovided is accurate a derstand that if I will individual to receive , in the n is son, our nd the be Signature Date